nglviewer/mdsrv/README.md

 Documentation
 ============

-Detailed information concerning the installation, deployment and usage can be found at the [documentation](http://arose.github.io/mdsrv/).
+Detailed information concerning the installation, deployment, usage and scripting examples can be found at the [documentation](http://arose.github.io/mdsrv/).

 Installation